 The leaves and seeds of the plant are used medicinally or to prepare extracts or celastrus oil.
-Celastrus seed oil is most commonly used for its cognitive-boosting properties.
+Celastrus seed oil is most commonly used for its supposed cognitive-boosting properties.

 - Celapanin, celepanigin, celapagin

-- Has antioxidant effects
+- May have antioxidant effects

-- Reduces inflammation
+- May reduce inflammation

 - No human studies available